antoninofurnari/fadlecturenotes2425/lecturenotes/lectures/index.md

 The notes are informal and meant to be used as teaching material - they may contain errors.

-To notify any mistake, you can open an issue.
+To point out any mistake, you can open an issue.
+Introductory slides to this course are available [here]().